leftshifters/upshift/README.md

 ### upshift setup clone
 This command helps you clone a new repository, install submodules and installs pods.

+### upshift setup config
+This command will create an empty config file in the current folder that you are in.
+Config files are setup in the main folder and are called config.ci .
+The variable defined in this file gets more priority than the ones defined inside upshift

 ### upshift install
 This command installs this script on your machine